dra11y/better-tracing/README.md

 ## Supported Rust Versions

-Tracing is built against the latest stable release.
+This fork follows the same minimum supported Rust version as the upstream `tracing-subscriber`.
 The minimum supported version is 1.65.
-The current Tracing version is not guaranteed to build on Rust versions earlier than the minimum supported version.
+The current version is not guaranteed to build on Rust versions earlier than the minimum supported version.

-Tracing follows the same compiler support policies as the rest of the Tokio project.
+better-tracing follows a similar compiler support policy to the upstream project.
 The current stable Rust compiler and the three most recent minor versions before it will always be supported.
 For example, if the current stable compiler version is 1.69, the minimum supported version will not be increased past 1.66, three minor versions prior.
 Increasing the minimum supported compiler version is not considered a semver breaking change as long as doing so complies with this policy.

 ## License

 This project is licensed under the [MIT license](LICENSE).

+## Disclaimer

+This is an independent community fork of `tracing-subscriber`.
+This project is not affiliated with, endorsed by, sponsored by, or supported by the Tokio team, the Tokio project, or any of the original `tracing-subscriber` maintainers.
+All trademarks are the property of their respective owners.

+The name "tracing" and related trademarks belong to their respective owners.
+This fork exists to provide enhanced functionality while maintaining compatibility with the upstream project.

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tracing by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in better-tracing by you, shall be licensed as MIT, without any additional terms or conditions.